altermarkive/training/README.md

   - Test input (as a remark)
   - Beware of < vs <=, +1 vs +0, overflows
   - Code must compile - obey syntax, but okay to ask if don't remember name or behavior
-4. Test - say how would you test, dry-run a simple one
+4. Test - describe how would you test, run through a simple case
   - Normal case
   - Non-trivial, all execution paths
   - Edge cases, no solution
-  - (Invalid input)
-  - (Randomized tests)
-  - (Load testing)
+  - (Other: invalid input, randomized tests, load testing)
 5. Keep improving - can we do better?

 * Review topics from the flashcards - [TeX](Flashcards.tex), [PDF](Flashcards.pdf)